Best Practices for SQL Server Deadlocks

 January 16, 2020

 Slow queries can negatively impact your users and systems when retrieving data from the database.
+Deadlocks in SQL Server can cause inefficiency, frustration and poor performance.
 SQL Server deadlocks happen when two queries are trying to retrieve the same pieces of information, and each query already has locked a piece of information the other needs.
-Query optimization can help the with speed and efficiency of queries, but it’s important to understand why deadlocks happen and how to prevent them.
+In order to troubleshoot them, it is important to understand what a deadlock in SQL Server and how to prevent them.

 Let’s say you’re doing a comparative study on two different authors writing about the same event in history.